open-ephys/ONI/source/hw-spec/controller.rst

 the controller to accept frames at any rate the computer might be sending them.
 Currently, there is no defined mechanism to inform the host of any possible dropped frame on the write channel, although this can be included in an implementation so long as it does not invalidate any other ONI requirements.

 .. _sig-chan:

 Signal channel
 --------------

--  **Word size** : 8 bits
+-  **Data alignment** : 8 bits
 -  **Channel type** : Stream
 -  **Direction** : Read